amilbcahat/LeetCode-Answers/README.md

 #### Day 8
 1. Number of Sub-arrays of Size K and Average Greater than or Equal to Threshold -> Use Sliding Window (L : k + 1) etc logic
 2. Get Equal Substrings Within Budget -> Sliding Window Basic
+3. Count Number of Nice Subarrays -> No. of subarrays with exactly k odd = No. of subarrays with at most k odd - No. of subarrays with at most k-1 odd.
+4.